mids-w203/reading/unit_09_plan.md

 - Convergence in distribution from the *Central Limit Theorem*; and,
 - Plug-in estimators from samples as population estimators.

-- The first session might take about **60** minutes to complete.
-- The second session might take between **90-120** minutes to complete.

 Let's get to work!

 # Unit 9: Estimating Uncertainty of OLS Estimates